 Industry Standards

-An Industry Standard is a model, framework, patterns, or templates, created by a working group with expertise in a business domain.
-The Industry Standard is often produced so that industry customers can leverage the standard to accelerate their solution projects or align with industry practices that help such customers avoid pitfalls or mistakes.
+Industry Standards are models, frameworks, patterns, and templates, created by one or more working groups with expertise in a specific domain (e.g. business or technical).
+Industry Standards are produced so that industry customers can leverage the standards to accelerate their solutionsto align with industry practices that help avoid pitfalls or mistakes (i.e. lessons learned).

 HL7

-Health Level-7 or HL7 refers to a set of international industry standards for the healthcare industry.
-HL7 focuses on the transfer of clinical and administrative data between software applications used by various healthcare providers.
+Health Level-7 (HL7) refers to a set of international industry standards for the healthcare industry.
+HL7 focuses on the transfer of clinical and administrative data between software applications used by healthcare providers.
 These standards focus on Layer 7, which is the application layer in the Open Systems Interconnection (OSI) model.
 The HL7 standards are produced by Health Level Seven International, an international standards organization, and are adopted by other standards issuing bodies such as American National Standards Institute and International Organization for Standardization.

-Hospitals and other healthcare provider organizations typically have many disparate computer systems used for capabilities ranging from as billing records to patient tracking.
+Hospitals and other healthcare provider organizations typically have many disparate computer systems used for capabilities ranging from billing to patient tracking.
 These systems should have the capability to communicate with defined interfaces when additional information is received, or when the retrieval of information is desired.
 Currently this data sharing capability doesn’t exist universally for all providers.

-Because HL7 is focused on the sharing of health record data amongst systems, API’s can be built on these systems to expose and consume HL7 data across the VA, external non-VA facilities and systems, and other business processes where required.
+Because HL7 is focused on the sharing of health record data among systems, APIs can be built on these systems to expose and consume HL7 data across the VA, external non-VA facilities and systems, and other inter-agency business processes where required.

 Health Level Seven International